-Besides a few common tools, what is really required is the patience to do it right.
+Besides a few common tools, patience is the most important tool necessary to install a set of headers.
 Sanderson Headers are built by hand in the USA with the finest materials.
-Properly installed, our products will give you years of trouble-free performance.
+When properly installed, Sanderson Headers will provide years of trouble-free performance.

 - Be sure your engine is properly tuned.
-Timing and fuel/air mixture must be accurate to avoid heat-related gasket problems or damaged to the header coating (if you have coated headers).
-If your engine is new or rebuilt and never fired, see additional instructions below.
+Timing and fuel/air mixture must be accurate to avoid heat-related gasket problems or damage to the header coating (if you have coated headers).
+See additional instructions below if your engine is new or rebuilt and never fired.

 - Disconnect the ground lead from the battery.

 - If you raise the vehicle to gain better access, support it on suitable heavy jackstands.
-Anything else is just plain dangerous.
+Anything else is dangerous.

 - The cylinder heads must be perfectly clean.
-Remove all traces of carbon, old gasket material and other debris, starting with a scraper and single edge razor blade.
-Finish with a wire brush and a final polish with Scotch-Brite® or similar abrasive pad. lastly, wipe all mounting surfaces with acetone (WARNING ~ Flammable!)
+Remove all traces of carbon, old gasket material, and other debris, starting with a scraper and single-edge razor blade.
+Finish with a wire brush and a final polish with Scotch-Brite® or a similar abrasive pad. lastly, wipe all mounting surfaces with acetone (WARNING ~ Flammable!)

 - Install two studs, one in each end of the cylinder head to align the flange.

-- Apply a ~1/8" wide "smear" of Permatex® #82180 Ultra Black® Silicone (or compatible) that isn't too thick around each exhaust port on the header.
+- Apply a thin "smear" of Permatex® #82180 Ultra Black® Silicone (or compatible) around each exhaust port and every raised area on the header flange.
+The thickness of the silicone should be less than this thickness of a common Penny (0.060-0.072").
 Allow the silicone to set overnight. or until completely dry.

 - Use the same process (slightly thicker silicone application) or install a quality collector gasket at the header collector.
 Always use Grade 5 or better bolts.
 Grade 5 bolts with locking nuts are available for those interested.